Internal Communication and Digital Transformation

-An employee magazine is traditionally the tool of choice for most companies when it comes to internal communication
+For most companies, a staff magazine has traditionally been the method of choice when it comes to internal communication

 Print media

 For most companies, a staff magazine has traditionally been the medium of choice when it comes to internal communication.
-Despite the pervasive trend towards digitalisation, many continue to rely on printed paper, whilst the otherwise rather sluggish state is already introducing road markings to protect notorious smartphone addicts from serious harm.
-How did this come about?
+Despite the pervasive trend towards digitalisation, many still rely on printed paper, whilst the otherwise rather sluggish state is already introducing road traffic lights to protect notorious smartphone addicts from serious harm.
+How is this possible?
 And what opportunities remain untapped?

 Print lives on – digital evolves